Neuracare/Backend/README.md

 This section provides a comprehensive guide for developers to understand and interact with the backend API.
 Each endpoint is clearly described with its HTTP method, required parameters, and expected responses.

 ### WebSocket API
-- **Connection:** Instructions on establishing a WebSocket connection for real-time data.
+- **Connection:** Instructions on establishing a WebSocket connection for real-time data/notifications.

 ## Deployment

+- Deployed the main methods on a server in California
-- Deploy the backend on Google Cloud using Kubernetes for scalability and reliability.
+- Deploy the concurrent solution on Google Cloud using Kubernetes for scalability and reliability.
 - Set up Cloudflare CDN for optimized content delivery.

 ## Local Development